The magic of email marketing, and what it can do for your marketing strategy, doesn’t happen all on its own.

 Speaking of segmentation, breaking up your leads into distinct groups is crucial for efficient targeting.
 This means segmenting contacts based on where they are in the buyer’s journey so that you can send them content specifically geared to take them to the next step, instead of just sending everything to everyone at once.

-Use a marketing automation tool to automatically segment your leads for you.
+Use a marketing automation tool to automatically segment your email list for you.
 This ensures that the right leads are placed in the right segments, and eliminates the need for guesswork when it comes to who goes where.

 Optimize Your Use of Content